 Written by: Kristyn Johnson

-One Saturday morning, as I prepared to run errands and fulfill the day's tasks, I got on my knees and was instantly burdened with a prayer for a specific group of girls.
+One Saturday morning, as I was preparing to run errands and fulfill the day's tasks I got on my knees and was instantly burdened with a prayer for a specific group of girls.

 Single Girl, I prayed for you.

 I prayed for us, because I am right there with you.

 I am now in my late twenties, but I still remember the battle that raged in my heart when emotions of insecurity, loneliness, worthlessness, and fear would attempt to take over.
 Those feelings tried to suffocate me when friend after friend would either announce their new boyfriend or engagement.

 I've been in that group of girls when the discussion would turn to subjects like boys and relationships.
 They would talk about which one was SO cute, the notes they had passed to a certain boy, the one they held hands with, and the list goes on and on.

 Those giggly girl talks, along with the princess movies, fiction novels, and the numerous inquiries of well-meaning adults leave us wondering...